coderdc13/whale-and-rival-analysis/README.md

 These are questions and/or commands given in specific cells in the starter file.
 As the student author answers each one of these questions, the student author notes which WAC question is being answered.
 The student author apologizes for not answering every question in the cells in order...

+## Cells in which answers to WAT and RDM questions are given after the answer in this unique cell/file...

 # Whale Analysis Text (WAT) Questions
 In terms of Whale Analysis Text (WAT) questions, there were seven (7) questions according to the count of the